-I’ve known Caitlin Henderson since we first moved to London.
+I’ve known Caitlin Henderson since we first moved.
 She’s a UCLA grad and I went to USC so we immediately bonded over missing the sunny California weather.
 The second I saw her interior design work I knew she would be my first call when we bought a home.
-Caitlin works with global artisans as well as emerging and established artists to develop entirely unique spaces complete with handmade textiles, textured wall finishes and site specific art installations.
+Caitlin works with global artisans as well as emerging and established artists to develop entirely unique spaces complete with handmade textiles, textured wall finishes and site-specific art installations.
 She’s worked on incredible projects throughout Europe and is quickly becoming internationally recognized for her work.

 Caitlin was one of the first people I showed the house to and we immediately started discussing my vision.
 I happen to be one of the most impatient people on the planet and I wanted everything done and decorated within seconds of being handed the keys, but Caitlin urged me to slow down a bit, live in the space, and we spent HOURS and HOURS at the Chelsea Design centre looking at fabrics, wallpaper, and furniture.

-I am so glad I took the time and effort to pick each piece with her, otherwise I would have ended up with several expensive mistakes.
+I am so glad I took the time and effort to pick each piece with her, otherwise, I would have ended up with several expensive mistakes.
 In decorating a home for the first time I had zero knowledge of where to look for things.
 Caitlin and I spent hours trawling the internet to find ideas and themes.
-This was really useful, and we found ideas for most things you can see in the photos; for example I discovered the idea for my stunning shutter blinds from the Shuttercraft website.
+This was really useful, and we found ideas for most things you can see in the photos; for example, I discovered the idea for my stunning shutter blinds from the Shuttercraft website.
 I instantly fell in love with them.
 I also had no idea how to combine old antique pieces that I loved with the modern aesthetic I envisioned.
-Caitlin helped me with everything from sourcing art to showing me how to arrange the throw pillows on my bed.
+Caitlin helped me with everything from sourcing art to show me how to arrange the throw pillows on my bed.
 I literally could not have done this without her.

 Caitlin also totally embraced my love of the color pink, while making it tasteful and not going too overboard, since there are two gentlemen that also live here.